hector-oviedo/novai/README.md

 python seed_tools.py
 ```

-This inserts some sample tools for the function-calling demonstration.
+This inserts some sample dummy tools for the function-calling demonstration.

 ---